SFTtech/openage/doc/ideas/fr_technical_overview.md

 UI                 | UI7        | Help spotting units which are taget  of a conversion.
 Highlight monk and unit.
 UI                 | UI8        | Better after-game analysis.
 Normal mode with the basic information.
 Advanced mode with a massive amount of statistical infos and easy to read diagrams for smallest things. population graphs AOE3-style at the end of a match.
 Show number of villager-kills, maybe even in-game.
 UI                 | UI9        | Copy and paste for building structures. e.g. select mill and the farms around it, copy and paste the foundations of them somewhere else.
 Same for production lines.
 (Factorio-style)
-UI                 | UI10       | Show research status in the top right corner to easier follow your running researches.
+UI                 | UI10       | Show research and production status in the top right corner to easier follow your running researches.
 UI                 | UI11       | Show how many villagers are working on each ressource (like in AOM, 100 Gold / 4 \[Villager-Symbol\] --> 100 Gold in the bank and 4 vills working to mine gold).
 UI                 | UI12       | Add resource gain per minute data next to the original resources.
 It would be something like food: 537 (+68). make it switchable with amount of vills working at all the resource spots. (see UI11)
 UI                 | UI13       | Hotkeys for technology researches and upgrades for units